Celebrating Seminole Heritage

-In 1771, John Stuart, an agent of the British Government, was the first to use the term in writing, when he referred to the Creeks of East Florida as Seminoles.
+In 1771, John Stuart, an agent of the British government, was the first to use the term "Seminoles" in writing when he referred to the Creeks of East Florida as Seminoles.
 Soon, the name was used to indicate all of Florida's Native American people.

 Today, an estimated 2,700 Seminole and Miccosukee people live in Florida.
 The Seminole Tribe of Florida has about 2,200 members, and the Miccosukee Tribe of Florida Indians has about 500 members.
 Some still build chickees and wear patchwork clothing derived from traditional styles.

-At the Florida Folk Festival, you"ll see wonderful examples of traditional Seminole crafts, including:
+At the Florida Folk Festival, you'll see wonderful examples of traditional Seminole crafts.

-- Contemporary Seminole beadwork necklaces, belts and sashes use nylon thread, an odd (never even) number of beads and a ten-inch loom.
-The Seminole women will explain why.
+Contemporary Seminole beadwork necklaces, belts and sashes use nylon thread, an odd (never even) number of beads and a 10-inch loom.
+Onnie Osceola will explain why.

-- Beulah Gopher will demonstrate the Seminoles unique dollmaking tradition.
+Carla Cypress will demonstrate the unique Seminole doll-making tradition.
 The dolls are made of palmetto fibers, hand sewn to create the head and body, and dressed in traditional Seminole costumes.

-- Food sources in Seminole folklore include game meat such as deer, turtle and fish, and vegetables such as corn, beans, sweet potatoes and squash.
-Of these, corn is the most meaningful and frequently used.
 One product is sofkee, a cold beverage made of corn by combining hominy meal (hulled corn) with boiling water then allowing the drink to cool.
 In Seminole frybread, a batter mixture is fried in hot grease in a flat-bottomed pot over an open fire.
-Join Mollie Jolly and Charlotte Burgess for cooking demonstrations.